ddev/ddev/docs/users/cli-usage.md

 ### Log Access

 The `ddev logs` command allows you to easily view error logs from the web container (both nginx/apache and php-fpm logs are concatenated).
 To follow the log (watch the lines in real time), run `ddev logs -f`.
 When you are done, press CTRL+C to exit from the log trail.
 Similarly, `ddev logs -s db` will show logs from a running or stopped db container.

-## Stopping a project

-To stop the development environment for a project run `ddev stop` in its working directory.
-You can also stop a particular project's environment from any directory by running `ddev stop <projectname>` or stop every running project via `ddev stop --all`.

 ## Removing a project